jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 </section>

 {{% note %}}
-This report covers the standard engineering metrics of Duration, Mean time to recovery, Success Rate, and Throughput, plus our recommended benchmarks for each.
+So we're going to be talking about these standard engineering metrics, and how the data reveals some recommended benchmarks for each.
+But I do want to stress that these are "recommended", and that ultimately your business needs will play a big part into what a high-performing engineering team looks like for you.
 {{% /note %}}

 ---